An Honest Guide to Driving in Georgia: Absolutely Everything You Need to Know

 Driving in Georgia – and feeling pretty chuffed with myself for navigating the mountain roads in Racha!

-In this guide, I’ll paint you a picture of the road conditions and driving style in Georgia.
-I’ll offer loads of practical tips for a successful road trip, including important information about staying safe.
+In this guide, I will paint you a picture of the road conditions and driving style in Georgia.
+I will offer my best practical tips for a successful road trip, including important information about staying safe.

-I’ll also give you some itinerary inspiration, plus information about renting a car in Tbilisi or elsewhere through an international company or a local agent.
+I will also give you some itinerary inspiration, point out my favourite drives, and give you a full breakdown about renting a car in Tbilisi or elsewhere through an international company or a local agent.

 This is an epic guide packed with helpful tips.
-Feel free to jump ahead using the links below, or else buckle up for a detailed and brutally honest look at driving in Georgia.
+Jump ahead using the links below, or else buckle up for a detailed and brutally honest look at driving in Georgia.

 Should you rent a car in Georgia?

-It’s definitely not mandatory to rent a car in Georgia – you can see and do a lot just by getting around using marshrutka vans, trains, shared taxis and GoTrip cars.
+It is definitely not mandatory to rent a car in Georgia.
+You can see and do a lot by getting around with marshrutka vans, trains and GoTrip cars.

 • You can keep to your own schedule.
-The thing about marshrutka vans is that drivers don’t always keep to a set schedule.
+The thing about marshrutka vans is that the schedule isn’t always predictable.
 Driving your own car isn’t necessarily any faster than taking a van – it may actually take longer if you make lots of stops – but you’ll end up fitting a lot more into each day if you can make early starts and set your own pace.

-• You’ll feel a lot safer.
-Road safety is a huge problem in Georgia.
+• You will feel a lot safer.
+Road safety is a huge issue in Georgia.
 I’ve had one too many nail-biting marshrutka rides with drivers who have no regard for speed limits.
 You definitely need to keep your wits about you when driving in Georgia, but in my experience, self-driving gives you a much-needed sense of control over your own fate.

 A mountain road in Georgia: Driving in Georgia.